 CBC made him Supervisor of Drama Production in 1954, where he oversaw shows such as the popular “General Motors Theatre”.
 Several of his teleplays were shown on BBC television in the UK.

 In the late 1950’s Mr. Newman moved to the United Kingdom, working first for the ABC, and then joining the BBC in 1962.
 There he developed two hugely popular television series – “The Avengers” and “Dr. Who”, which celebrates its 50th anniversary with a special round-the-world telecast shown in 180 countries.

 Toronto-born SYDNEY NEWMAN went on to become “the most significant agent in the development of British television drama” (according to the Museum of Broadcast Communications).
 “For ten brief but glorious years, Sydney Newman … was the most important impresario in Britain” (The Guardian newspaper/wikipedia)

 <PHOTOS ABOVE – CBC and BBC>

 How would you describe GUSTAVE EIFFEL’s architectural masterpiece in 35 words or less?
-TORONTO communication strategist and writer LOUANN BUHROWS manages do so in 32.
+TORONTO communication strategist and writer LOUANN BUHROWS manages to do so in 32.
 Originally her poem was a celebration of our city’s Second Empire style George Brown House on Beverley Street, but it fits the Eiffel Tower to a “T”.